obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Frontmatter Properties.md

 Obsidian offers a facility called [Properties](https://help.obsidian.md/Editing+and+formatting/Properties).

+Properties allow you to organize information about a note.
+Properties contain structured data such as text, links, dates, checkboxes, and numbers.

 This is an example property section, and it *must* appear on the very first line of the markdown file:

 ```yaml